kle1999/Calendar-Survey/readme.txt

 About:
 ======

-The TIMELINE FOLLOWBACK (TLFB) is an interview-based assessment that was developed by Sobell et al. (1986) to derive subjects' retrospective daily estimates of alcohol consumption patterns.
+The TIMELINE FOLLOWBACK (TLFB) is an interview-based assessment that was developed and copyrighted by Sobell & Sobell (2000).
+The TLFB derives subjects' retrospective daily estimates of alcohol consumption patterns.
 Using a calendar as a visual aid, special events, and other memory cues, subjects are guided through the process of recalling and reporting daily drinking estimates.

 Installation: